 Best Output

-We can’t help but review a second model from this reputable brand.
-The PD36R is dustproof and waterproof up to one meter, features an impressive 115 hours of light at 30 lumens, and a dual-beam setting that can be set to a flood or spotlight.
+The Fenix PD36R is dustproof and waterproof up to one meter, features an impressive 115 hours of light at 30 lumens, and a dual-beam setting that can be set to a flood light or spotlight.
 At 5.5 inches and just over five ounces, the Fenix PD36R is a compact powerhouse.

 As a bonus, Fenix flashlights come with a lifetime warranty against product defects and free repairs for five years.
 The PD36R is more of an investment, but still costs less than some other high-end models.